SSWConsulting/SSW.Rules.Content/rules/spec-do-you-effectively-present-the-outcomes-at-the-specification-review-presentation/rule.md

  - Clients can share internally
  - It can be used for interal Spec Review training

+TODO: Write a new rule about moving videos out of Steam

 <!--endintro-->

 ![Figure: It's a lot easier to get a signature when you've got the right people in the room](ProjectManagement\_DecisionMakers\_Small.jpg)